• Domains

 The Minecraft server will now successfully start.

-Should you need access the Minecraft server again (e.g. restarting it after installing mods/plugins or running Minecraft commands such as op), log back into the SSH client and use the command screen -r to resume the screen session.
+Should you need access the Minecraft server again (e.g. restarting it after installing mods/plugins or running Minecraft commands such as op

 Conclusion